 Here on Neurology Insights, we have written a lot about content marketing because it can be such a good fit for physicians.
-This form of marketing is focused on the needs and wants of the customer, which for physicians is most often the provision of good health information.
+This form of marketing is focused on the needs and wants of the customer, which in the case of patients is good health information.
 This can be conveyed via informational pamphlets, community lectures, Facebook Live events, blog articles, and social media engagement.

 While its digital iteration is new, content marketing itself is not.
 According to the Content Marketing Institute, it has been around at least since the turn of the century when John Deere launched its customer magazine The Furrow (1895) and Michelin developed its guides (1900).